Ununpentium - Uup

 The name Ununpentium is used as a placeholder, such as in scientific articles about the search for Element 115; it is a Latinate way of saying "one-one-five-ium" ("ium" being a standard ending for element names).
 Such transuranic elements are always artificially produced, and usually end up being named for a scientist.

-From its position in the periodic table, in group 15 below bismuth, this element should have the physical properties of a heavy metal and it should be possible for it to have two kind of chemistry, corresponding to the oxidation states M(III) and M(V) with the former being more stable.
+From its position in the periodic table, in group 15 below bismuth, this element should have the physical properties of a heavy metal and it should be possible for it to have two kinds of chemistry, corresponding to the oxidation states M(III) and M(V) with the former being more stable.

 As it is so unstable, any amount formed would decompose to other elements so quickly that there’s no reason to study its effects on human health.